SerBravoSantos/tasks-calendar/TasksCalendar.md

 All of the functions needed for obtaining the day, week and task from the position of the gene are all gathered in the library calendarFunctions.

 ### Evaluation
 This is probably the most problematic function to program in a GA.
 First, the evaluation will depends on the definition of the project, so you have to provide a function that provides you a fitness score correct.
-Second, the fitness score evaluated shows how better is one individual versus another, so the algorithm needs to be optimized and tuned as best as possible so the model trains correctly.
+Second, the fitness score evaluated shows how better is one individual compared to another, so the algorithm needs to be optimized and tuned as best as possible so the model trains correctly.
 If the criteria chosen for the fitness score changes, we need to addapt the evaluation method.

 To evaluate the chromosome I had to collect all the aspects and restrictions I considered that would be neccessary for the task calendar to be optimum.
 1 People can have holidays in which they will not be able to complete a task.